USNavalResearchLaboratory/turboWAVE/docs/install-manual.rst

 Manual Installation
 ///////////////////

 It is recommended to use the graphical installer program.
-However, if you want to take full control of the configuration, this page may be useful.
+However, if you want to take full control of the configuration this page may be useful.

 Getting Components
 ==================